noahhefner/website/content/posts/uv_tutorial/index.md

 "Size": 589982747,
 ```

-## Take Two
+## Take Two - Choosing the right base image

 Even if you're new to containerization, there's a good chance you've already noticed the biggest red flag from our first attempt: using Ubuntu as the base image.
+When `apt` installs Python into Ubuntu, it will also pull in a ton of other system dependencies, resulting in the 500MB image.

-By chosing a larger base image, our final image is going to contain a bunch of system libraries and utilities that our Python application doesn't need at runtime.
-The first improvement we can make is to select a slimmer base image that contains a lot less bloat.
+A good starting point for reducing the final image size is to chose a slimmer base image.
 A good choice would be the `python:3.13-slim` image.
 This image is based on Debian, has Python preinstalled, and contains much less bloat than the Ubuntu image.

 Here's the updated `Dockerfile`: